Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 RLB Switch Panel Power Control Box

-There are a lot of factors that go into deciding on the top switch panels currently on the market.
-This list is subjective because what might the best for one person, may not hold true for another.
-However, we decided to pick 6 switches to help get your decision process started.
+There are several factors that contribute to determining the top switch panels currently available on the market.
+This list is subjective because what might be best for one person may not be the same for another.
+However, we decided to select six switches to help get your decision-making process started.

-These switches range from a starting price of $140, all the way past $1,000; and everything in between.
-There should be an option for nearly everyone’s budget and general needs.
+These switches range from a starting price of $140 all the way up to $1,000, and everything in between.
+There should be an option for nearly everyone, regardless of their budget and general needs.
 They are listed in no particular order, but you will get an idea of what makes each one stand out from the crowd.

 1. Switch-Pros 9100 and RCR Force 12